 - The lab must fulfill a list of criteria

 Please note: Laboratories which achieve accreditation status may be selected at random for a visitation from the Committee to verify the information on their submitted documents.

 Language of submission

-- The TTE module is mandatory in order to apply for any other module.
+- The CMR laboratory accreditation is mandatory in order to apply for the Specialist CMR laboratory accreditation for stress imaging module.